Search

 Find out more about managing your costs at St Catharine's, and how we are able to help.

 At St Catharine's, we believe it is extremely important that no one is deterred from coming to study with us because they worry they cannot afford it.
-This page is to give you an idea of how much it will cost to be a student here, and the many ways that St Catharine's and the University can help - please read it carefully.
+This page gives you an idea of how much it will cost to be a student here, and the many ways that St Catharine's and the University can help - please read it carefully.

 There is a perception that it will be expensive to study at university and even more expensive to be at Cambridge.
 In fact, while the university fee charge will be identical for most universities, living expenses and room rents are generally lower here in Cambridge than elsewhere.